Participer au site avec un Tip

 Note: ``index_col=False`` can be used to force pandas to *not* use the first

-column as the index, e.g. when you have a malformed file with delimiters at
+column as the index, e.g., when you have a malformed file with delimiters at

 the end of each line.

-usecols : list-like or callable, optional
+usecols : Sequence of Hashable or Callable, optional

-Return a subset of the columns.
 If list-like, all elements must either

 be positional (i.e. integer indices into the document columns) or strings

-that correspond to column names provided either by the user in `names` or
+that correspond to column names provided either by the user in ``names`` or

 inferred from the document header row(s).
-For example, a valid list-like
+If ``names`` are given, the document

-`usecols` parameter would be ``[0, 1, 2]`` or ``['foo', 'bar', 'baz']``.
+``usecols`` parameter would be ``[0, 1, 2]`` or ``['foo', 'bar', 'baz']``.

 Element order is ignored, so ``usecols=[0, 1]`` is the same as ``[1, 0]``.

-``pd.read_csv(data, usecols=['foo', 'bar'])[['foo', 'bar']]`` for columns
+preserved use ``pd.read_csv(data, usecols=['foo', 'bar'])[['foo', 'bar']]``

-in ``['foo', 'bar']`` order or
+for columns in ``['foo', 'bar']`` order or

 ``pd.read_csv(data, usecols=['foo', 'bar'])[['bar', 'foo']]``